 - BA (Hons), LLB (Victoria University)

-David Capie is an Associate Professor in International Relations.
+David Capie is Director of the Centre for Strategic Studies and an Associate Professor in International Relations.
 His research interests focus on conflict and security issues, particularly in the Asia-Pacific region, and New Zealand's foreign relations.
 He has authored or co-authored three books and numerous articles and book chapters.
 His research has been supported by the Rockefeller Foundation, the East-West Center and the Royal Society of New Zealand's Marsden Fund.
 In 2007, he was a Visiting Scholar at the Weatherhead Center for International Affairs at Harvard University.

 Victoria University of Wellington Teaching Excellence Award, 2012.
 Nominated for a New Zealand National Tertiary Teaching Excellence Award, 2013.
 Victoria University of Wellington Award for Excellence in Early Career Research, 2007.

 Current research projects

 David's current research examines regional security institutions in the Asia Pacific region, with a particular interest in debates about norms and socialization.

 I am interested in supervising graduate research at both the Masters and Doctoral level in the following broad areas: